 Parents are required to submit examination results upon request by the ESD.
 If examination results are not received within the required timeline, the child will be in violation of the compulsory attendance law and no longer eligible to be home schooled.

-The test examiner must be a “neutral” person and one who is qualified to administer such test.
-The “neutral person” is defined as an individual who is selected by the parent or guardian of the child to be taught at home who has no relationship by bloodline or marriage to the child.
-Please contact the ESD or the Department of Education http://www.ode.state.or.us/search/results/?id=74 for the most updated list of qualified test administrators.
+The test examiner must be a neutral person and one who is qualified to administer such test.
+The neutral person is defined as an individual who is selected by the parent or guardian of the child to be taught at home who has no relationship by bloodline or marriage to the child.
+Please contact the Department of Education Educationhttp://www.oregon.gov/ode/learning-options/HomeSchool/Pages/default.aspx for the most updated list of qualified test administrators.

 The ESD may request test results and parents or guardians must provide the results of the test within a reasonable amount of time.
 The administrator of the examination must submit a statement of the administrator’s qualification and neutrality.